AndrewDavis/AutomagicVariable/README.md

 //BAD(!): let xConfig = avm.config.x;
 ```

-Now that you understand this distinction, let's go over the AV types.
+Now that you understand this distinction, let's go over the AV types, and then you'll see some more examples.

 ### The AV Types

-Depending on how you create an AV, with which function you call, you will experience different results:
+Depending on how you create an AV, based on which function you call, you will experience different results:
-- The *value* types (these are only for values which are not to be automagically recomputed):
+- The *value* types (having values which are not to be automagically recomputed themselves):
-  - const(): its value never changes, and thus it does not participate in the automagic process whatsoever; it acts just like a regular variable; it would be easy to change this, however, to another type
+  - `const()`: its value never changes, and thus it does not participate in the automagic process whatsoever; it acts as
+    a regular variable
-  - val(): its value can change, but only manually; it can be subscribed to by any of the automagix types
+  - `val()`: its value can change, but only manually; it can however be subscribed to by any of the automagic types
-- The *automagic* types (these are provided with a recompute `function`):
+- The *automagic* types (provide these with an `onRecompute()` `function`):
-  - auto(): its value is automagically recomputed (using the provided recompute `function`) whenever it is accessed and
+  - `auto()`: its value is automagically recomputed whenever it is accessed and has previously been marked "dirty" (in
-    has been marked dirty (by one of the Automagic Variables that it subscribes to for updates); if manually assigned a
+    need of an update), by one of the Automagic Variables that it subscribes to for updates; if manually assigned a
-    value later, nothing will happen unless your recompute `function` explicity utilizes said value
+    value later, nothing will happen unless your `onRecompute()` `function` explicity utilizes said value
-    - autoVal(): same as auto(), except if you manually assign a value later, the variable will have that value until it
+    - `autoVal()`: same as `auto()`, except if you manually assign a value later, the variable will have that value
-      is automagically recomputed
+      until it is automagically recomputed
-    - autoOnly(): same as auto(), except you cannot ever manually assign a value to it, and it will error if you try to
+    - `autoOnly()`: same as `auto()`, except you cannot ever manually assign a value to it, and it will error if you try
-      do so
+      to do so

 The *value* types are pretty self-explanatory and have already been demonstrated.
 The *automagic* types require some
-examples:
+examples.
+See below the code for more explanation:
 ```js
 //Ignoring the newValue parameter. avm.config.ignoreManualChanges.auto(function(self/*, newValue*/) {